PHP Blog Guide

 • Reduced crisis cycles

-• Gradual return of independence
+• A gradual return of independence

 What’s the Next Step If You’re Considering PHP?